Passer au contenu principal

 Background information

-This procedure outlines what you need to know about the more prevalent vertebrate pest animal species and how to use this information to effect control of the pests which are relevant to your business.
+This chapter outlines what you need to know about the more prevalent vertebrate pest animal species and how to use this information to effect control of the pests which are relevant to your business.

-This procedure contains links to the most up to date information on managing vertebrate pest species to ensure you get the most effective control for investment of your time in controlling these animals.
+This chapter contains links to the most up to date information on managing vertebrate pest species to ensure you get the most effective control for investment of your time in controlling these animals.
 Use the links to further your level of knowledge and understanding of the pest species you are targeting.

-Without a basic understanding of the key times for strategic baiting and other control agents, and the positive impacts that working in a coordinated fashion can have on decreasing populations, your time may be not spent most effectively.
+Without a basic understanding of the key times for strategic baiting and other control agents, and the positive impacts that working in a coordinated fashion can have on decreasing populations, your time may be not spent effectively.

 At a glance